life-itself/community/content/blog/2023/12/11/finding-the-center-blog-post.md

 Additionally, even though our efforts are mainly concerned with identifying the center of the field, examples from the ''boundary'' of the field can be meaningful and worthwhile to consider.
 Indeed, the boundary offers a unique way to further position and define the center.

-It is also important to emphasize finding the center is not only a matter of finding the common language, themes, and practices of the field.
+It is also important to emphasize that finding the center is not only a matter of finding the common language, themes, and practices of the field.
 It is about identifying and connecting the practitioners, stakeholders, and resources that already exist and finding and creating webs of connection.
 It is about carving out a space and building a network.

 We encourage you to [read and sign our manifesto](https://developmentalspaces.org/), and to [contribute to the discussion on Github](https://github.com/orgs/life-itself/discussions/888).